lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial6/tutorial.rst

     variable tfac equal 5.0/3.0
     fix fgcmc H2O gcmc 100 100 0 0 65899 300 -0.5 0.1 mol h2omol tfac_insert ${tfac} shake shak full_energy pressure 100

+The ``fix gcmc`` command performs grand canonical Monte Carlo moves to insert, delete, or swap molecules.
+Here, 100 attempts are made every 100 steps.
+The ``mol h2omol`` keyword specifies the molecule type being inserted/deleted, while ``shake shak`` enforces rigid molecular constraints during these moves.
+With the ``pressure 100`` keyword, a fictitious reservoir with a pressure of 100 atmospheres is used.
 The ``tfac_insert`` option ensures the correct estimate for the temperature of the inserted water molecules by taking into account the internal degrees of freedom.
-Here, 100 insertion and deletion attemps are made every 100 steps.

 .. admonition:: Note
     :class: non-title-info